Remix (book): Read-only culture vs. read/write culture

-Hybrid Economies
+Hybrid economies

 There are three economies that Lessig introduced in his book.
 The first is the commercial economy.
-Commercial Economies at their very center value money the most and build value around the monetary.
+He says that commercial economies at their very center value money the most and build value around the monetary.
 Second to this is the sharing economy which completely ignores money as an item of value and instead focuses on valuing things that are not monetary.
 But settled in between the two is a third, the hybrid economy.
 He asserts that the hybrid economy will be the dominant force with the rise of the web, and in order for it thrive the two economies from which it borrows from must be preserved.
 Conceptually the monetizing nature from the commercial, and the 'lending' quality of the sharing economy are necessary to ensure that the hybrid doesn't lose sight of economic gain or doesn't lose the willingness to obtain economic resources.

-The Internet and Commons
+The internet and commons

 The internet is essentially the hub for this type of economy.
 With more people utilizing it as a platform for sharing and monetizing, the internet's primary function is split in two.
 In order for people to 'Remix' they need the internet for its open and free design.

 Remix, according to Lessig, is not solely digital, but also relates to the act of reading and applying texts to their personal life.
 Culturally, critically taking in what is going on (the original content) and developing an opinion that can be shared and given transformed meaning, is also considered remixing.

 Most of the debate in Remix is in regard to ownership.
 Due to the fact that remixing is limitless, it becomes difficult to end.
 Every mix becomes a resource for another new mix and expands to others even if they are never seen.
 When it comes to the internet, ownership has become a murky subject.
 Companies who originated a piece of work are owners of that product, but only if it is copyrighted and protected legally.
 That being said, people without access to these legalities are unprotected and liable to get their ideas and content stolen.
 This is where the commons becomes prevalent.

 He defines the commons as resources that are available for everyone equally in a certain group.
 The internet was invented for flexible accessibility and thus facilitates innovation.
 This is Lessig's philosophy, however the issue comes with a price tag.
 The fight to define who owns a creative work of art if it contains other works not owned by the party is what Lessig says is "killing creativity".

 Although people have become used to this, he argues that it is for this reason that he claims that it is an attempt at "counterrevolution".